-At 30-day checkpoints any student who misses more than 10% of the scheduled school days will be required to meet with the principal or designee to discuss appropriate steps to address the issue and notification will be sent home.
+At the end of each month, any student who misses more than 20% of the scheduled school days will be required to meet with the principal or designee to discuss appropriate steps to address the issue and notification will be sent home.
 Students who continue to miss school for reasons other than those stated below may be withdrawn from the school.
 The principal reserves the right to use discretion as to whether or not to excuse absences.